radicle-foundation/radworks-governance/manual.md

 > Delegation only needs to be set up once.
 The only time you need to redelegate is to change or remove the address you are delegating to, otherwise delegation will continue to the asigned address.

-> In addition to the Code of Conduct, Radicle Delegates are expected to adhere to our Delegate Standards, a set of requirements for ensuring healthy & safe community governance.
+> In addition to the Code of Conduct, Radworks Delegates are expected to adhere to our Delegate Standards, a set of requirements for ensuring healthy & safe community governance.
 Please review [the standards](https://govradicle.super.site/delegate-standards) before announcing yourself as a delegate 👇

 ### Never miss a vote! 🤳

-The best way to get live governance updates is by following the Radicle Governance Twitter ([@rad_gov](https://twitter.com/rad_gov)) or follow the [🏛️governance-updates](https://discord.gg/RHp2FKV4) channel on Discord.
+The best way to get live governance updates is by following the Radworks Twitter ([@rad_gov](https://twitter.com/rad_gov)) or follow the [🏛️governance-updates](https://discord.gg/RHp2FKV4) channel on Discord.
 These accounts act as governance “ticker” accounts and include all of the information and links needed to participate in voting.
 You can also [set up email notifications](https://app.tango.us/app/workflow/Email-Notifications-ac8d8e2eff5746f48ebd17e1f6b2b6ff) directly from the the calendar on our [Boardroom governance portal](https://boardroom.io/radicle/overview).